Showing posts with label #StrangerThings. Show all posts

 God Bless Netflix!
 The third season of the hit Netflix series Stranger Things has released its episodes and it wasn't a disappointment at all.

-It's June 28, 1984, the Russian military trying to reopen the gate to the Upsidedown world, but failed to do so.
-A year later in Hopkins, Dustin is back from camp, Steve is working at an ice cream shop "Scoops Ahoy" but gives Mike, Will, Max, and Lucas access to sneak into the new mail theater.
+It's June 28, 1984, and the Russian military is trying to reopen the gate to the Upsidedown world but failed to do so.
+A year later, in Hopkins, Dustin is back from camp; Steve is working at an ice cream shop, "Scoops Ahoy," but gives Mike, Will, Max, and Lucas access to sneak into the new mail theater.
 Not to mention that things with Mike and Eleven are going very well in their relationship and making Hopper's lie a living hell.

-But something has been sprung once again; as Will has been feeling the hair raising feeling about it once again, but doesn't tell anyone.
-After a short power outage, things get weirder when rats ran together to a factory; whereas they were dying in pain and exploding.
+But something has been sprung once again, as Will has been feeling the hair-raising feeling about it once again, but doesn't tell anyone.
+After a short power outage, things get weirder when rats run together to a factory, where they die in pain and explode.

 Nancy and Johnathan are working at Hopkin's newspaper.
 Their relationship is on good terms but Nancy's job as an intern is all good.
 She gets turndown badly for an idea for a news story from a group of men.

-Hopper asked for help from Joyce about Mike and Eleven's relationship; even getting some moments that are clear that they should be being in a relationship with one another.
-After given Hopper what to say, she not only turns him down for a visit to help him out but stays home and reflects what she had with Bob; as she watches a rerun episode of Cheers.
-As for Hopper, the talk didn't go the way he had planned; but instead did it his way by talking to Mike while driving him home.
+Hopper asks for help from Joyce about Mike and Eleven's relationship, even getting some moments that are clear that they should be in a relationship with one another.
+After giving Hopper what to say, she not only turns him down for a visit to help him out but stays home and reflects on what she had with Bob as she watches a rerun episode of Cheers.
+As for Hopper, the talk didn't go the way he had planned; instead, he did it his way by talking to Mike while driving him home.

 After Dustin's reunion with the group, he tells them that he's met this girl at camp and invented the giant communication radio called Cerebro.
-But after hours, it seems that Dustin doesn't have a girlfriend from Utah; but instead gets a communication from the Russians military who seems to have opened the door to the Upsidedown.
-As Billy is about to pick up Mike's mother for a little late night swimming lesson; he gets into a mysterious accident with something that literally pulls him into the factory.
+But after hours, it seems that Dustin doesn't have a girlfriend from Utah; but instead gets a communication from the Russian military, who seems to have opened the door to the Upsidedown.
+As Billy is about to pick up Mike's mother for a little late-night swimming lesson, he gets into a mysterious accident with something that literally pulls him into the factory.

-I very much enjoyed this episode from the beginning to the end and with as it had both the balance of where we left off since the season two finale to where are we going into this season.
-The character development was good with some moments being so awkward at times; mainly Billy hitting on Mike's mother.
-But it was overshadowed with moments from Mike and Eleven, Hopper and Joyce and even Mike, Eleven and Hooper, for which was hilarious.
+I very much enjoyed this episode from the beginning to the end, as it had both the balance of where we left off since the season two finale to where we are going into this season.
+The character development was good, with some moments being so awkward at times, mainly Billy hitting on Mike's mother.
+But it was overshadowed by moments from Mike and Eleven, Hopper and Joyce, and even Mike, Eleven, and Hooper, which was hilarious.
 I think we might need to tell Hopper to take some time to have a cup of coffee and contemplation.
 Plus the music was perfect in this episode.
 I think that what we're in for this season could be even bigger than what our characters will face.
 Overall, I give this episode a 9/10.

 "Chapter Two: The Mall Rats"